I’m Nica Waters. What makes me qualified to talk about this cruising thing, or how to prepare for wellness aboard?

 - My Tasty Thursday video series on YouTube has over 230 videos – 1 a week since October of 2012.

-- I was invited to speak at a TEDx open mic event in Charlottesville in October of 2014.
+- I was invited to speak at a TEDx open mic event in Charlottesville in October of 2014, and then again in October of 2017.
+As you might guess, the topics are exercise and food.

 And when I’m not sailing, reading sailing books, lusting over sailing videos?
 I'm inspiring people to squat while they pump gas or making them rethink how hard it is to cook (hint – it’s not), or I can be found endlessly scrolling on Facebook, sneaking bites of the Peppermint JoJos I hide in the freezer (better than Thin Mints!), or reading Nora Roberts romantic fiction.